 The United States Department of Education was established by the Department of Education Organization Act of 1979.
 The ED or DoED is tasked to give students the opportunity to achievement in our nations schools, to ensure U.S. students are competitive on a global scale, and to provide equal access to education.
 The Department of Educations actions include distributing federal financial aid for education, collect quantitative information on students performance, steer the nation on key education policy issues and prevent discrimination in our schools while striving for equal access for all.

 Who does the Department of Education hire?

 The ED hirers educators, psychiatrists, cognitive specialists, scientists, audiologists, and speech pathologists in addition to the types of positions that all organizations have such as IT, computer scientists, and cybersecurity experts, lawyers, and administrative and financial officers.

-In 2015, the most common occupation employed by the Department of Education was Management And Program Analysis at 353 employees.
-The second largest occupation was General Business And Industry with 342 employees.
+In 2021, the most common occupation employed by the Department of Education was General Attorney at 405 employees.
+The second largest occupation was Management And Program Analysis with 396 employees.

 The Department of Education has their largest office in Washington D.C. with other smaller offices throughout the country.
 These satellite locations include Boston, Chicago, Kansas City, and Atlanta among others.

 In 1867 there was a Department of Education for a short time before being demoted the following year to an agency within the Department of the Interior.
 Over the next century, numerous agencies and organizations were created to provide federal support for education.